Semglee Receives FDA Approval as First Interchangeable Biosimilar Insulin

 The list price of Semglee is still significantly higher than what people pay for insulin using commercial insurance.
 It is also more expensive than analog insulin available through co-pay cards and patient assistance programs.
 However, for those who may not qualify or need insulin immediately, a lower list price at the pharmacy counter could go a long way.

-This content mentions Lilly, Sanofi and Viatris, active partners of Beyond Type 1.
+This content mentions Lilly, Sanofi and Viatris, active partners of Beyond Type 1 at the time of publication.

 News coverage by the Beyond Type 1 team is operated independently from any content partnerships.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.